Tony P. Moore: Political career

-In 2006, Moore (Rep.) challenged State Representative Marian N. McLawhorn (Dem) for her seat in the NC House 9th District, representing part of Pitt County and lost, receiving only 43% of the vote.
+In 2006, Moore (Rep.) challenged State Representative Marian N. McLawhorn (Dem) for her seat in the NC House 9th district, representing part of Pitt County, and lost, receiving only 43% of the vote.

 In 2007, Moore switched back to Democrat and was elected as an Alderman in the town of Winterville, North Carolina.

-In 2008, Moore was one of several Democrats to run for the seat being vacated by retiring Senator John H. Kerr, III.
-He was unsuccessful in reaching the runoff election between Kathy A. Taft and Donald G. Davis.
-Davis won the runoff and then defeated Louis Pate for the seat.
+In 2008, Moore was one of several Democrats to run for the seat being vacated by retiring Senator John H. Kerr III.
+He was unsuccessful in reaching the runoff election between Kathy A. Taft and Don Davis.
+Davis won the runoff and then defeated Louis M. Pate Jr. for the seat.

 In 2009, Moore challenged Douglas A. Jackson, Mayor of Winterville for his seat but was unsuccessful.